 Fieldwork is an integral part of degrees at Cardiff’s School of Earth and Ocean Sciences, giving our students hands on experience in real field situations.
 The fieldwork programme has been designed to give students the widest range of field experiences linked to classroom-based teaching.
 Specialist equipment for working in the field and at sea will be provided by the School and students will be issued with specialist equipment appropriate for their degree after enrolment.

 You will be out in the field with us during the first week of teaching, taking part in a variety of induction events which will help embed you in Cardiff, meet other students on your programme in informal surroundings, meet some of your lectures away from the constrains of the classroom and see some of our local field areas.
 As an Environmental Geoscience student you will take part in induction activities with all our new 1st Years but will also go as a cohort to the Garth mountain South Wales where you will see first-hand some of the environmental issues and get a chance to meet students on your course.

 Throughout Year 1 you will undertake various local day trips as well as a residential fieldtrip to Pembrokeshire, learning field skills such as sedimentary logging, mapping and environmental analysis.
-Fieldwork is a major component of all degree schemes in Year 2, as an Environmental Geoscience student you will go on a residential trip to The Netherlands at the start of your 2nd Year as well as undertaking an extensive fieldwork programme of day trips around South Wales focussing on geomorphology, ecology, water and the impact of industrialisation.
+Fieldwork is a major component of all degree schemes in Year 2, as an Environmental Geoscience student you will go on a residential trip to Portugal at the start of your 2nd Year as well as undertaking an extensive fieldwork programme of day trips around South Wales focusing on geomorphology, ecology, water and the impact of industrialisation.